 Overall we're still in the midst of slow summer markets but the trading isn't really that bad at all.
 Sure, I'm having to wait a bit longer sometimes for setups or to let trades play out but there's nothing wrong with exercising some extra patience once in a while.
 Patience is kind of like a muscle in that way - the more you use it the easier it becomes the next time.

 After a while most experienced traders have no issue just waiting things out and sitting on their hands if they need to.
 After all, they know that sometimes the best trading position for building and maintaining profitability is simply not having a position at all.

 Wait and Be Ready to Strike

 I tried a quick short early on that I knew was lower percentage to break so I kept my risk tight but after that the market simply refused to move.
 For many newer traders this can be frustrating.
 After all, if you want to be a trader then you need to trade, right?

 So instead of waiting things out they search for opportunities that don't exist and certainly don't fit their plan.
 They force poor trades simply so they can feel involved rather than trading their edge.
 Clearly this is not likely to be a winning strategy.

 I often see these slower, tighter periods differently.
 I see opportunity.
-Admittedly it might not be right away but this sort of market behaviour often leads to unusually large moves once price finally does break.
+Admittedly it might not be right away but this sort of market behavior often leads to unusually large moves once price finally does break.
 The tighter things get and the longer they consolidate the more potential energy essentially gets built up for an eventual move.